gchlebus/gchlebus.github.io/_posts/2026-04-19-llm-providers-for-openclaw.md

 In other words: **subscription access can be a hack; the API is infrastructure.**

-##### My practical recommendation

-If you are running OpenClaw seriously, I would treat ChatGPT subscription access as:

-- a useful personal productivity layer
-- maybe a cheap way to get a lot of high-end interactive usage
-- not the foundation of a resilient multi-agent backend
+##### Practical takeaway

-It pays off most when your workload is **bursty, interactive, and mostly human-driven**.
-It pays off least when your workload is **automated, parallel, or operationally important**.
+For OpenClaw-style workloads, subscription access is most compelling when the usage is **bursty, interactive, and mostly human-driven**.
+It becomes much less compelling when the workload is **automated, parallel, or operationally important**.

-That is why I would not build the main OpenClaw architecture around the assumption that a consumer subscription cleanly substitutes for API capacity.
-Sometimes it is a great deal.
-It is rarely a clean systems design choice.
+That is why ChatGPT or Codex subscription access is best understood as a product-surface option for people, while the API remains the cleaner abstraction for systems.

 ##### What about specific ChatGPT / Codex subscription plans?